randosrandom/Space4AI/README.md

 ## Introduction
 SPACE4-AI is a tool that tackles the component placement resource selection problem in the computing continuum at design-time, while dealing with different application requirements and constraints.
 The need for this kind of tools starts from the rise of edge computing, a model that deploys computing and storage power through several devices with different capacities.
 This work will contribute to the AI-SPRINT project, a Research and Innovation Action co-funded by the European Commission, H2020 Programme.

-It exploits an efficient randomized greedy algorithm that identifies the placement minimizing a certain loss, e.g. the total cost, across heterogeneous resources including edge devices, cloud GPU-based Virtual Machines and Function as a Service solutions, under Quality of Service (QoS) response time constraints.
+It exploits an efficient randomized greedy algorithm that identifies the placement, minimizing a certain loss, across heterogeneous resources including edge devices, cloud GPU-based Virtual Machines and Function as a Service solutions, under Quality of Service (QoS) response time constraints.

 | ![UseCase](images/useCase.png "A Use case of identifying wind turbines blade damage") |
 |:--:|